Time as a Control Dimension in Robot Learning

-\begin{itemize} \item Heuristic stage-wise control: The manipulation process is divided into distinct stages.
-Each stage is assigned a tailored time ratio.
-Under the same total time constraint, the policy can act carefully in stages where caution and precision are critical (\eg grasping, pouring, pulling or stacking) and aggressively where stability is less crucial (\eg approaching or transporting). \item Online interface control: The user provides real-time time ratio via a simple and intuitive interface (\eg keyboard or slider) to directly steer the behavior of the robot to align with high-level human intents. \end{itemize}
+We study two complementary control modes.
+In heuristic stage-wise control, a manipulation task is divided into semantic stages such as approach, grasp, transport, and placement, and each stage is assigned a different time ratio.
+This allows the same policy to move aggressively when contact is not critical and cautiously when precision is essential.
+In online interface control, the user directly adjusts the time ratio through a simple interface, such as a keyboard or slider, to shape the robot's behavior in real time.

-In heuristic stage-wise control, we divided each manipulation task into several high-level stages based on task semantics (\eg approach, grasp, transport, and stack).
-Each stage was assigned a binary execution mode (\ie efficient (E) or stable (S)) and a proportion of the total scheduled time.
-Once the current stage exhausted its allocated temporal budget, the system automatically transitioned to the next stage and applied its associated time ratio.

-To maintain a consistent total schedule while allowing each stage to operate at a different time ratio, we computed the relative scaling between the stable and efficient modes based on their assigned time portions.
-Intuitively, this heuristic ensures that stages labeled as stable (S) receive smaller time ratios to encourage slower and more cautious motions, while efficient stages (E) receive larger ratios to encourage faster and dynamic motions, yet the overall duration remains unchanged.
-The exact formulation of this allocation rule, including how the ratio between stable and efficient phases is computed and bounded within valid limits, is provided in the Method:~\hyperref[sec:stage_wise_control]{Heuristic stage-wise control details}.
-A summary of the resulted parameters are shown in Table~\ref{tab:Staged_wise_control}.
+For heuristic stage-wise control, we assigned each stage a binary mode, efficient (E) or stable (S), together with a fraction of the overall temporal budget.
+The associated time ratios were then computed so that the total schedule remained unchanged while stable phases received smaller time ratios and efficient phases larger ones (Method:~\hyperref[sec:stage_wise_control]{Heuristic stage-wise control details}; Table~\ref{tab:Staged_wise_control}).

-We conducted real-world stage-wise control for all three tasks.
-Qualitative results can be found in Movie S7.
-Fig.~\ref{fig:Exp3_staged_online}(C) illustrates a representative cube-stacking episode using the heuristic stage-wise control.
-A larger time ratio during approaching and transporting gave faster and more assertive motion, while a smaller time ratio during grasping and stacking induced slower and precise movements.
-Across trials, the time-aware policy consistently finished within the target schedule while reaching lower instability with smaller time ratio.
+Real-world demonstrations for all three manipulation tasks are shown in Movie~S7.
+Figure~\ref{fig:Exp3_staged_online}(C) shows a representative cube-stacking episode in which a large time ratio during approach and transport produced faster motion, whereas a smaller ratio during grasping and stacking produced slower and more stable behavior.
+Across trials, the policy completed the task within the target schedule while lowering instability in the contact-rich phases.